The "Enslavers"

 Mark Levin: "Well, I didn't ask that.
 What kind...."

-Teresa Ghilauducci: "...so what it is I'm forced to save fif, ten percent our, my salary every single pay check.
+Teresa Ghilarducci: "...so what it is I'm forced to save fif, ten percent our, my salary every single pay check.
 Um, and it goes into a fund that's professionally managed, and my trustees bargain with a Wall Street firms to get the best prices.
 And...."

 Mark Levin: "And I'm sure, and I'm sure you've resisted this tooth and nail?"